danielbuXE/homework-1/README.md

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? localhost
-* What is the port number?
+* What is the port number? :4000
-* What is the path?
+* What is the path? admin?
-* What are the query parameters?
+* What are the query parameters? none
-* What is the fragment?
+* What is the fragment? none

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? www.lehman.edu
-* What is the port number?
+* What is the port number? :80
-* What is the path?
+* What is the path? /academics/mathematics-computer-science/index.php
 * What are the query parameters?
+None
 * What is the fragment?
+None

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol? https
-* What is the host?
+* What is the host? en.wikipedia.org
 * What is the port number?
+443
-* What is the path?
+* What is the path? /wiki/Greek_alphabet#Glyph_variants
 * What are the query parameters?
+None
-* What is the fragment?
+* What is the fragment? #Glyph_variants

 ### 9. HTTPS

 What does the S stand for in HTTPS?
+Stands for Secure

 Why is HTTPS better than HTTP?
+Hyper Text Transfer Protocol Secure (https) is the secure version of the protocol http.

 Should all web pages use HTTPS?
+Yes, it is more secure than http

 ## Webpages